NC-State-Libraries-Workshops/ncsu_apprentice/README.md

 ### Quick Start

+If you are familiar with Jekyll, you can probably get going using the steps below.
+There is also a more comprehensive [tutorial and demo](https://olendorf.github.io/apprentice/) if you like.

 1. Fork the repository
 2. Edit `_config.yml` as described in the comments
 3. Edit `_data/objectives.yml` and `_data/prereqs.yml` to outline course